 1) Try combining keywords related to your topic with one of the terms below; each of these is a type of primary source.
 If one doesn't find anything of interest, try another.
-Or, if you're feeling adventurous, try combining several into a single search like this one.

 2) Once you've identified and located a book of interest, see if the book includes a bibliography.
 If so, you may find primary source material listed.
 You can then search the library catalog to see if the library owns those specific titles.
 (And if we don't, you can request them from another library.)